khaninejad/tbuddy/README.md

   - Enjoy unlimited session time.
   - Can set up multiple user profiles.

-### API Key and Login

-1. **Enter Your API Key**:
-   - On the first launch, Tbuddy will prompt you to enter your OpenAI API key.
-   - This key will be securely stored for future use.

-2. **Provide Twitch Credentials**:
-   - Enter your Twitch username and password when prompted.
-   - Ensure that your credentials are correct to avoid login issues.

 ### Application Features

-- **Stream Monitoring**: Tbuddy captures screenshots of Twitch streams and analyzes them in real time.
+- **Stream Monitoring**: Tbuddy watches stream of Twitch and analyzes them in real time.
 - **Comment Generation**: Based on the analysis, Tbuddy can generate live comments and insights using AI models.
 - **User-Friendly Interface**: The application provides a straightforward GUI for easy interaction and configuration.

-> **Note**: Be mindful of your local data security, as your Twitch credentials and API keys are stored locally in plain text.

 ## License and EULA